-Consider The Dress Code
+1. Consider the Dress Code

 You could add to this by even wearing a suit jacket.
 If the standard is suit pants and a dress shirt, add a tie or a suit jacket.
 This will make you stand out in a good way, as someone who is professional and respects the company they work for.

-Work More Than The Minimum Hours
+2. Work More Than the Minimum Hours

 Most offices usually have a minimum working time period.
 This is the time that you should arrive to work by, and leave work after, at the end of the day.
 One way to improve your professionalism is to work longer than those hours.

 The ability to do this will depend on your commitments outside of work.
-I’m not suggesting we need to work ten or twelve hour days.
-Adding an extra thirty or sixty minutes to your day will make others perceive you as more professional and passionate about your job, which is a good thing.
+I’m not suggesting you need to work ten or twelve hour days.
+Even adding an extra ten or twenty minutes to your day will help others perceive you as more professional and passionate about your job, which is a good thing.

-Maintain a Professional Attitude
+3. Maintain a Professional Attitude